phylum-dev/documentation/CONTRIBUTING.md

 If there are any outstanding questions about contributing to the Phylum documentation, they can be asked on the issue tracker: <https://github.com/phylum-dev/documentation/issues>.

-As an alternative, you can also email `phylum@veracode.com`.
+As an alternative, you can also contact your Veracode customer success POC or [general support][veracode_support].

+[veracode_support]: mailto:support@veracode.com